Town and Country Planning Association: History

 Founded by Sir Ebenezer Howard in 1899 to promote the idea of the Garden City, the TCPA is Britain's oldest charity concerned with planning, housing and the environment.

 The association was first called the Garden City Association, and then the Garden Cities and Town Planning Association, broadening its scope to promote town planning as well as garden cities.
 It is the first pressure group for planning and predates the formation of the Royal Town Planning Institute.

 Women played an active role in the TCPA.
 Sir Ebenezer Howard said in Garden Cities of To-morrow: "Woman's influence is too often ignored.
 When the Garden City is built, as it shortly will be, woman's share in the work will be found to have been a large one.
 Women are among our most active missionaries".
 In 1903 the TCPA included a 'Women's League'.
 In 1920 a 'Women's Section' had been established.
-Two members of the 'Women's Section' founded the Women's Pioneer Housing, Etheldred Browning and Sydney Bushell.
+Two members of the 'Women's Section' founded the Women's Pioneer Housing, Etheldred Browning and Sydney Mary Bushell.

 Vision and values

 The TCPA has been a reformist movement for over a hundred years – evidenced by its interest in fair shares in development and land value uplift; shared ownership of public open space; participative and entrepreneurial local governance; town and country planned together, and enhancement of the environment – and the need to achieve sustainable communities.

-Informed by the Garden City Principles, the TCPA’s strategic priorities are to:
+Informed by the Garden City Principles, the TCPA's strategic priorities are to: